Subdivision and Land Use Planning

 The Municipal Development Plan outlines the objectives and long-range goals for the Municipality of Crowsnest Pass in regards to future growth and development matters.
 The subdivision and development approval authority must consider the objectives and policies of the MDP in its decision process.
 The current MDP was completed in 2021.

 Land Use Bylaw (LUB)

-The Land Use Bylaw is a regulatory document that implements the policies set forth in the Municipal Development Plan and other policy documents.
+The Land Use Bylaw (and its accompanying land district maps) is a regulatory document that implements the policies set forth in the Municipal Development Plan and other policy documents.
 The LUB divides the Municipality into Land Use Districts that regulate development type and form by prescribing uses (permitted & discretionary), setbacks, parcel coverage, building height, parking requirements and other performance measures.
 The LUB also sets forth the procedure for processing, deciding on and appealing development permits.

 Area Structure Plan (ASP)

 An Area Structure Plan (ASP) proposes a sequence of development for an area, the future land uses, the density of population, and the general location of transportation and public utilities.
 The plan is a statutory document that must be passed by bylaw.
 A list of Area Structure Plans can be found on our Area Structure Plans Page.
 See the Area Structure Plan Applications Policy or contact the Development Office at 403-563-2218 or firstname.lastname@example.org for details about creating an ASP.

 Area Redevelopment Plan (ARP)